-Idiopathic Hydrocele.
 The surgical management of benign idiopathic hydroceles can be complex.
-Although the technical drainage of hydrocele via a scrotal incision appears to be straightforward, the complexity of vascular and lymphatic anatomy is often underappreciated (Gottesman 1976; Ku and others 2001; Rodriguez, Rodriguez, and Fortuño 1981).
+While the technical drainage of hydrocele via a scrotal incision appears to be straightforward, the complexity of vascular and lymphatic anatomy is often underappreciated (Gottesman 1976; Ku and others 2001; Rodriguez, Rodriguez, and Fortuno 1981).
 Complication rates after hydrocelectomy are high, even in HICs.
-In a retrospective series during the period 1998-2004 in the United States, a posthydrocelectomy complication rate of 20 percent was found (Swartz, Morgan, and Krieger 2007), including recurrences of hydrocele, hematoma, infection, and testicular infarction.
+In a retrospective series from 1998-2004 in the United States, a post-hydrocelectomy complication rate of 20 percent was found (Swartz, Morgan, and Krieger 2007).
+These included recurrences of hydrocele, hematoma, infection, and testicular infarction.
 The surgical techniques used in this series included sac partial excision and eversion (47 percent), sac eversion alone (22 percent), and excision alone (18 percent).
-The authors concluded that subtotal excision of the sac is superior to complete excision.
-However, the generalizability of this study is limited because there was no standardization of perioperative care or surgical technique.
+The authors concluded that subtotal excision of the sac was superior to complete excision.
+However, the generalizability of this study is limited, as there was no standardization of perioperative care or surgical technique.